 However, Kilimanjaro has much more to offer than just its awe inspiring views: embarking to an expedition to the roof of Africa is the equivalent of travelling on a trip from the Equator to the Arctic as the landscape varies from bushland to tropical forest, from moorland to heath and alpine desert.

-Kilimanjaro might be one of the toughest trekking challenges in the world - but we believe you can conquer it!
+The Kilimanjaro climb might be one of the toughest trekking challenges in the world - but we believe you can conquer it!
 We have several specialist treks to its summit, using the two most beautiful and quietest trekking routes - Lemosho and Rongai.
-Our treks include a generous amount of acclimatisation time, giving you the best possible chance of reaching the summit at Uhuru Peak.
+Our Kilimanjaro climb includes a generous amount of acclimatisation time, giving you the best possible chance of reaching the summit at Uhuru Peak.

 There’s no getting round it: climbing Kilimanjaro is tough, but over the last year no less than 95% of our trekkers have successfully made it to the top.